mogzol/react-angularjs-adapter/README.md

 Mount AngularJS (AngularJS 1 only) components in React, and React components in AngularJS.
 Supports React 19 [and React contexts](#react-context-example).

-Based on [react2angular](https://www.npmjs.com/package/react2angular) and [angular2react](https://www.npmjs.com/package/angular2react), but with added support for React contexts and newer versions of React.
+Based on [react2angular](https://www.npmjs.com/package/react2angular) and [angular2react](https://www.npmjs.com/package/angular2react), but with added support for React contexts and newer versions of React, along with a few minor bugfixes.
 The support for contexts allows you to have a component hierarchy like `React Provider > AngularJS Component(s) > React Consumer` and the consumer will be able to access the provider's context even with the AngularJS components in-between.

 # Usage